 Brent oil may test resistance at $72.71

-On the daily chart, the contract broke a resistance at $70.75.
+On the daily chart, the contract stayed firm above a former resistance at $70.75.
 It is expected to test the next resistance at $73.50, a break above could lead to a gain at $77.96.

-A confirmed wedge suggests a target around $75 as well.
-A rising trendline points at a much higher target of $85.17, which still looks far away.
-It will be confirmed when oil breaks $77.96.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.